 How to prevent money-wasting Government IT failures

 Over the last decade, legacy modernization has become a hot topic for government IT organizations.
-In this era of digital disruptions citizens expect the same level of service and user experience from their government agencies as they get from commercial organizations.
+In this era of digital disruptions, citizens expect the same level of service and user experience from their government agencies as they get from commercial organizations.
 Therefore, more and more government agencies are starting a modernization journey.
 Unfortunately, quite a few of these IT projects fail, they run way over time and budget and often do not deliver according to expectations.
-Resulting in unfinished/cancelled projects and budget overruns of billions of public money.
+Resulting in unfinished/canceled projects and budget overruns of billions of public money.

 Some examples are:

 Pennsylvania canceled the modernization of its 40-year-old unemployment compensation system in August 2013 after the IT project had fallen 42 months behind schedule and gone $60 million over its original $106.9 million budget.

 The planned $208 million, 6-year California Department of Motor Vehicles IT modernization project to replace its antiquated 40-year old legacy system was canceled in February 2013 after 7 years and $134 million was spent.

 According to the, publicly available reports of these IT projects the main reasons for the failure are poor project planning, chronic mismanagement, lack of communication and insufficient testing.